csc-training/geocomputing_course/materials/installations.md

 :::{admonition} PATH setting

 PATH defines where the system looks for tools.
-Changes to PATH, like those above, are in effect while the Puhti session is alive.
+Changes to PATH, like those above, are in effect while the Roihu session is alive.
 PATH (or PYTHONPATH) has to be set again in each session, so it is good to add it to your batch job file.